Kitura/CircuitBreaker/README.md

 // Create a CircuitBreaker instant for each endpoint to circuit break
 // Must specify the fallback function, and the endpoint to circuit break
-// Optional configurations include: timeout, resetTimeout, and maxFailures let breaker = CircuitBreaker(fallback: testFallback, command: testEndpoint)
+// Optional configurations include: timeout, resetTimeout, maxFailures, and bulkhead let breaker = CircuitBreaker(fallback: testFallback, command: testEndpoint)

 // Invoke the call to the endpoint by calling the CircuitBreaker run() function and pass any arguments